-Harman Kardon and Sanyo are adding their names to the growing list of suppliers pushing portable GPS, with Sanyo now shipping one of the lowest priced models to offer a 4-inch screen and Bluetooth.
+Woodbury, NY — Harman Kardon and Sanyo are adding their names to the growing list of suppliers pushing portable GPS.

-Both companies are overseas leaders in navigation, with HK claiming to be the No. 3 vendor in Europe and Sanyo claiming the No. 1 spot in portable navigation in Japan.
+The companies are overseas leaders in navigation with HK claiming to be the number three vendor in Europe and Sanyo declaring itself the number one in portable navigation in Japan.

-HK's first portable GPS in the United States is the Guide + Play GPS-500 with a 4-inch screen and a built-in upscale media player.
-The unit offers an advanced interface that sorts music by artist, title, genre and album like an iPod; a feature which is not common to other multimedia GPS devices, said Chris Dragon director of brand marketing.
+HK’s first portable GPS in the United States is the Guide + Play GPS-500 with a 4-inch screen and a built-in upscale media player.
+The unit offers an advanced interface that sorts music by artist, title, genre and album; a feature which is not common to other multimedia GPS devices, said Chris Dragon director of brand marketing.

-It will be the first of a family of portable navigation products to follow next year, said Dragon.
+It will be the first of a family of portable navigation products, which will follow next year, said Dragon.

-The unit has a WQVGA screen, built-in maps of the U.S. and Canada and it accepts a 4GB SD cards.
-It has a built-in rechargeable lithium ion battery that provides a 5-hour charge.
-The unit, measuring 0.75 inches thick, does not have a dedicated pedestrian mode, but can be used for walking.
-Suggested retail is $499 with shipping planned for January.
+The unit has a WQVGA screen, built in maps of the United States and Canada and it accepts a 4GB SD card for music and movies.
+It has a built-in rechargeable lithium ion battery that holds a five hour charge and measures just under 1-inch thick.
+Although it does not have a dedicated pedestrian mode, it can be used for walking.
+Suggested retail price is $499 with shipping planned for January.